freeman-lab/zarr-js/README.md

 > load chunked binary zarr files in javascript

 [zarr](https://zarr.readthedocs.io/en/stable/) is a chunked binary format for storing n-dimensional arrays with great support for parallel access in cloud environments.
-This is a super minimal library for reading zarr files in javascript.
-It only supports array reading with either no compression or `zlib` compression and `C` order little endian arrays.
-No support for groups.
+This is a minimal library for reading zarr files in javascript.
+It supports reading arrays with `zlib` compression or no compression and `C` order little endian arrays.
+It supports both arrays and groups, and you can `load` entire arrays at once or `open` them for lazy loading of chunks.
 It returns [`scijs/ndarray`](https://github.com/scijs/ndarray) objects.
-We're primarily using it for visualization with `regl` and `webgl`.

-It also appears another attempt at this was recently started [here](https://github.com/gzuidhof/zarr.js)!
-It seems to aim to be more feature complete, less opinionated, and a bit more complex.
+Another similar effort has been developing [here](https://github.com/gzuidhof/zarr.js)!
+It's more feature complete, supporting both reading and writing arrays, but it's also a heavier dependency.
 It might be better for your needs, check it out.

 ## install